itsmoops/react-redux-firebase/README.md

 A React, Redux and Firebase boilerplate with user Authentication 99% set up.

 ### Setup
-Log in to https://console.firebase.google.com and create a new project if you don't already have one.
+Log in to <https://console.firebase.google.com> and create a new project if you don't already have one.

-Firebase login and init commands will run as a part of the `yarn install` post-install.
+Firebase login and init commands will run as a part of the `yarn install` postinstall.

-Select the following options during the firebase init process:
+Select the following options during the `firebase init` prompts:
 * Which Firebase CLI features do you want to setup for this folder?
 	* Select Database, Hosting and Storage
 * Select a default Firebase project for this directory: